Mohan Prasad Subedi

 A short drive brings you back to Pokhara for a restful evening.

-After breakfast, drive to Kathmandu, passing through rolling hills and villages.
+After breakfast, with a last glimpse of Annapurna peak, drive to Kathmandu, passing through rolling hills and villages.
 Check into your hotel and spend the afternoon exploring Thamel, a famous tourist area.

 Take home handmade souvenirs and consider a massage or spa treatment for relaxation.